aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

    ```

 ### Monitoring
- It may take about 30 minutes and you can use Amazon CloudWatch to track the progress.
-There is a script that publishes CloudWatch metrics every 5 minutes, where you can watch current block and slots behind metrics.
-When the node is fully synced the slots behind metric should go to 0.
-To see them:
+A script on the Scroll node publishes current block and blocks behind metrics to CloudWatch metrics every 5 minutes.
+When the node is fully synced the blocks behind metric should get to 0, which might take about 1.5 days.
+To see the metrics:

-Navigate to CloudWatch service (make sure you are in the region you have specified for AWS_REGION)
+- Navigate to CloudWatch service (make sure you are in the region you have specified for AWS_REGION)
-Open Dashboards and select scroll-single-node from the list of dashboards.
+- Open Dashboards and select `scroll-single-node` from the list of dashboards.

 ## Clear up and undeploy everything